FerderEddie/Volindo-Front/README.md

 # Volindo-Front
 # Volindo-AD-Manager

+## Project Overview

+**This project is the culmination of a full-stack course, demonstrating the integration of various technologies and skills in a Single Page Application (SPA) that offers a seamless and interactive user experience.**
+<br/><br/>
+**In Addition, this project was developed for "Volindo" company according to their requirements.**

+#

 **Development and Design of a Dynamic Marketing Campaign Management Interface for Travel Agents**

-The Volindo-AD-Manager is a comprehensive platform for travel agents to effortlessly create and manage their marketing campaigns.
-It offers a user-friendly dynamic form with a wide range of features to streamline the campaign creation process.
+**The Volindo-AD-Manager is a comprehensive platform for travel agents to effortlessly create and manage their marketing campaigns.
+It offers a user-friendly dynamic form with a wide range of features to streamline the campaign creation process.**

 ## Key Features